diyscif/diyscif/scif-thesis.md

 constraints and redundancy considerations passive sound attenuation most often doesn't suffice on its own.
 A sound masking system can reduce the wall thickness needed and mitigate any weakpoints that are inadvertently built into the attenuating shell.

-Even protecting against attackers who manage to smuggle microphones into the SCIF space, as guests or intruders, should be considered in system design.
+Protecting against attackers who manage to smuggle microphones into the SCIF space, as guests or intruders, should also be considered in system design.

 ### Sound Attenuation

 Passive sound attenuation is the first step in reducing noise emissions from the SCIF space.
 Massive single-shell walls or double-shell components can be used to reduce sound transmission on all paths.
-Both direct transmission, sound forces on a wall to structure-borne sound in the wall to airborne sound outside the SCIF, and indirect transmission, airborne sound within the SCIF to structure-borne sound in the wall to airborne sound outside the SCIF, can be reduced with the right wall design both on primary and secondary paths.
+Both direct transmission, sound forces on a wall → structure-borne sound in the wall → airborne sound outside the SCIF, and indirect transmission, airborne sound within the SCIF → structure-borne sound in the wall → airborne sound outside the SCIF, can be reduced with the right wall design, both on primary and secondary paths.
 [@moeser2009, p.
 253]

+![Primary and Secondary, Flanking Sound Transmission through a Wall [@zeitler]](images/soundtransmission.png){height=40%}

-The sound insulation quality of building components is dependent on the frequency of the sound emission.
+The sound insulation performance of building components is dependent on the frequency of the sound emission.
 Particularly low-frequency sound waves set walls into vibrations that they readily transmit as airborne sound to the outside.
 Higher frequencies are of less interest in system evaluation, because